 Over 8 million people flew every day in 2014 according to IATA.
 So it’s no surprise that you will have to deal with queues at airports both when leaving and entering a country.
 Below are some general guidelines for how much time to plan when booking your Blacklane.

 No matter where in the world you are, security checks, country, city, time of year and other factors all add to airport wait time.
 Plus, the time of day, distance to the airport, tolls, and traffic all impact your pickup time.
 Always plan for more time than you think is necessary, especially in new airports – the departure airport should always be taken into consideration.
 When deciding what time you would like to be taken to the airport, consider the country you are in and the time of year you are flying.
 If there is a big holiday or festival, you can be sure there will be more people flying.
-You should therefore allow more time at the airport to get through security.
+You should

 We also have a couple of tips: